ruyuanzhang/gitLearn/README.md

 This is a github learning note

-Now I am on the develop branch
+Now I am on the develop branch.

+Now I create some conflicts in dev branch